Every professional displayed on Counselling Directory has been independently

 - Gambling addiction specialist training by Gamcare.

-I have been working with addiction for many years, in various settings, both in English and in Greek.
+I have been working in addiction for many years, in various settings, both in English and in Greek.
 I have successfully worked with clients suffering from many different types of addiction including but not limited to alcohol, drugs, gambling, gaming, food.
 I have been delivering psychoeducational workshops on addiction prevention whilst working as a counsellor/therapist with individuals and couples.
 I am currently working with Breakeven, helping clients with gambling addiction as well as their families and friends.
 My private practice covers a plethora of aspects, in a more holistic approach, not necessarily related to addiction.

 British Association for Counselling & Psychotherapy (BACP)